 - Increase understanding of emerging and long-standing regional issues.

 - Share examples of Gulf-wide and program-level best practices (e.g., how Sea Grant engages with research to create impacts, how programs capture impacts and accomplishments, and how programs build relationships with key partners)

 There is no registration fee for staff that work for the four Gulf of Mexico Sea Grant College Programs.
-A registration link will be added here soon.
+A registration link will be added closer to the meeting date.

 The Dauphin Island Sea Lab is located on the eastern end of Dauphin Island, a 17-mile- long barrier island approximately 3 miles from the mainland and 35 miles south of Mobile, Alabama.
 It is surrounded by Mobile Bay, Mississippi Sound and the Gulf of Mexico.
 The 35-acre campus is bordered by Mobile Bay to the north and the Gulf of Mexico to the south.

 Sea Grant staff in the Gulf of Mexico from:

 The agenda has not yet been set for the November meeting.

 Overnight accommodations will be available in the Dauphin Island Sea Lab’s dormitory facilities.
 These single or double-occupancy dorm rooms have recently been updated and feature two twin beds, a dresser, desk, closet space, a single unit air-conditioner and handicapped-accessible community bathrooms.
 Wifi will be available upon registration.
 Linens are not provided but are available upon request.